afiamoah/Rent/README.md

 # Rent
-A rental Software AS a SERVICE for renting everything including accomodation,cars and other rentable elemets
+A rental Software AS a SERVICE for renting everything including accomodation,cars and other rentable elements